 Strong practice is disseminated beyond the school through our development of the FANS training package with LBWF, which this year we are running remotely.
-We are also sitting on LBWF strategic boards including: Schools Forum, SENIF panel, Early Years Task and Finish Group, The Learning Partnership and the SEND funding Task and Finish group.
-Our AHT is a mentor for the North East London Stronger Practice Hub.
+We are also sitting on LBWF strategic boards including: Schools Forum, SENIF panel, Early Years Task and Finish Group, The Leyton Partnership, The Children and Family Centre Strategic board, The Learning Partnership and the SEND funding Task and Finish group.
 We are also part of a local school's soft federation, West Walthamstow Partnership working with two secondary and three primary schools.
 This year we are supporting one of those schools with their curriculum development.
+We have created a project called 'We play' in partnership with Leyton Children and Family Centre to support low income families.
+This project started in the autumn term of 21 and was offered more widely to WF Early Years settings based on our practice throughout 22-23.
+We also developed a We Play 'bucket' which will encourage families to replicate our practice in their homes if they have SEND.